 Abstract

 To successfully interact in complex and crowded environments, we often perform visual search to detect or identify a relevant target (or targets) among distractors.
 Previous studies have reported a redundancy gain when two targets instead of one are presented in a simple target detection task.
 However, research is scant about the role of multiple targets in target discrimination tasks, especially in the context of visual search.
 Here, we address this question and investigate its underlying mechanisms in a pop-out search paradigm.
 In Experiment 1, we directly compared visual search performance for one or two targets for detection or discrimination tasks.
 We found that two targets led to a redundancy gain for detection, whereas it led to redundancy cost for discrimination task.
 To understand the basis for the redundancy cost observed in discrimination tasks for multiple targets, we further investigated the role of perceptual grouping (Experiment 2) and stimulus-response feature compatibility (Experiment 3).
 We determined that the strength of perceptual grouping among homogenous distractors was attenuated when two targets were present compared to one.
 We also found that response compatibility between two targets contributed more to redundancy cost compared to perceptual compatibility.
-Taken together, our results show how pop-out search involving two targets is modulated by the level of processing, perceptual grouping, and the compatibility of perceptual and response features.
+Taken together, our results show how pop-out search involving two targets is modulated by the level of feature processing, perceptual grouping, and compatibility of perceptual and response features.

 Introduction

 Everyday visual scenes are often complex and crowded, where many objects compete for visual attention and selection.
 To successfully interact in such environments, animals (including humans) often perform visual search to detect or identify relevant objects among distractors.
 Looking for a key on a messy desk, detecting predators, foraging for apples, and security screening at the airport are all examples of visual search.
 Visual search links what we do in our daily life to neural and behavioral mechanisms of the visual system and has implications in psychology, vision science, neuroscience, and ecology (Nakayama & Martini, 2011).
-A typical visual search paradigm involves searching for one target (e.g., ‘red’ circle, letter ‘T’ or a ‘tilted’ bar) among multiple distractors (e.g., ‘green’ circles, letter ‘Ls’ or ‘vertical’ bars).
+A typical visual search paradigm involves searching for one target (e.g., ‘red’ circle, letter ‘T’ or a ‘tilted’ bar) among many distractors (e.g., ‘green’ circles, letter ‘Ls’ or ‘vertical’ bars).
 Often, different parameters related to distractors are manipulated such as distractor set size, distractor homogeneity and distractor similarity to the target (Calder-Travis & Ma, 2020; Palmer, 1994; Wolfe, 2020).
 However, in real life there exists situations where multiple copies of a target may be present, and sometimes these targets might contain conflicting information.
 For instance, an animal might have to search for multiple predators approaching from different directions or in a social setting a human might have to look for a facial expression amongst other similar or different expressions in the crowd (Won & Jiang, 2013).
-Previous studies have sought to understand how redundant target information (number or features) impacts visual search performance (Egeth & Mordkoff, 1991; Estes & Taylor, 1966; Holmgren, et al., 1974; Thornton & Gilden, 2007; Townsend, 1972; Townsend, & Ashby, 1982; van der Heiden, 1975).
+Previous studies have sought to understand how redundant target information (e.g., multiple targets or identical target features) impacts visual search performance (Egeth & Mordkoff, 1991; Estes & Taylor, 1966; Holmgren, et al., 1974; Thornton & Gilden, 2007; Townsend, 1972; Townsend, & Ashby, 1982; van der Heiden, 1975).